UniversalDependencies/docs/_hy/feat/Echo.md

 </tr>
 </table>

 This covers a range of compound reduplicated forms or echo words in Armenian.
-The reduplicated forms get the same POS tag as the head word or will be tagged according to their basic use.
-We mark the echoed forms with [X]() POS tag.
+The reduplicative words get the same POS tag as the head word or will be tagged according to their basic use.
+We mark the echo words with [X]() POS tag.

 See also the related feature [Hyph]().